-The UK formally left the European Union on 31 January 2020 with a transition period that lasted until the end of December 2020.
-It is currently difficult to quantify what the impact has been on the council, but the most obvious implications are to importing goods.
+The UK formally left the European Union on 31 January 2020.
+It is still currently difficult to quantify what the full impact has been on the council, but the most obvious implications are to importing goods.

 The uncertainties about future economic conditions make medium term financial planning even more challenging for the Council.
 The Council will continue to monitor the impact and provide updates.